cgang/rtp2http/README.md

 http://<ip>:<port>/rtp/[multicast_address]
 ```

+The memory footprint (Resident Set Size) is under 10MB since the IO buffer is reused.
-Initially only MPEG-TS (UDP or RTP) are supported.
+Only MPEG-TS (UDP or RTP) is supported right now.
+This program is intended to run on Linux platform only.

 ## Options
 There are some options for this program.